-The small, student-oriented campus features educational opportunities in Chemical Dependency Counseling, Computer Aided Drafting, Construction Management Technology, Digital Imaging & Design, Environmental Science Technology, Health Information Technology, Software and Business Accounting, and Vocational Nursing.
-A new program for HVAC (Heating, Ventilation, and Air Conditioning) will start in the Fall 2011 semester and a facilities expansion project has recently been completed that provides for the growth of the existing Allied Health and Environmental Technology programs.
-Welding Technology will be available in Breckenridge by Summer 2012.
+The small, student-oriented campus features educational opportunities in Air Conditioning Technology, Associate Degree Nursing, Chemical Dependency Counseling, Computer Aided Drafting, Computer Science Technology, Construction Management Technology, Digital Signage Technology, Environmental Science Technology, Health Information Technology, Software and Business Accounting/Publishing, Vocational Nursing, and Welding.

 While the Breckenridge location is a commuter campus, students still enjoy a broad array of opportunities to participate in student organizations and clubs that enrich their learning experience.
-Students enrolled in Breckenridge may choose to become active in Beta Iota Eta-- the local chapter of the Phi Theta Kappa International Honor Society, the Student Government Association, the Real Education on Addiction Can Help (REACH) club, the Environmental Science Club, or the Construction Management Technology Club.
+Students enrolled in Breckenridge may choose to become active in Beta lota Eta (the local chapter of the Phi Theta Kappa International Honor Society, the Student Government Association, the Real Education on Addiction Can Help (REACH) Club or the Vocational Nursing Club.
 Students attending in Breckenridge are encouraged to be involved in both their school and the community.

-The TSTC Breckenridge Campus has received generous support from the community since the very beginning, and the students benefit through a variety of scholarship opportunities made possible through local donors such as the O.H. and Ruth Verne Reaugh Endowed, the Breckenridge Economic Development Corporation, the Breckenridge Rotary club, the Breckenridge Garden Club, Villa Haven Health and Rehabilitation Center, the Breckenridge Library, the Breckenridge contributors to the TSTC Regent's Circle, student club scholarships, and memorial scholarship funds.
+The TSTC Breckenridge Campus has received generous support from the community since the very beginning, and the students benefit through a variety of scholarship opportunities made possible through local donors such as the O.H. and Ruth Verne Reaugh Endowed, the Breckenridge Economic Development Corporation, the Breckenridge Rotary club, the Breckenridge Garden Club, Villa Haven Health and Rehabilitation Center, the Breckenridge Library, the Breckenridge contributors to the TSTC Regent's Foundation, student club scholarships, and memorial scholarship funds.
 In addition to the local scholarships, students have access to other TSTC West Texas scholarship opportunities including the DALE scholarship program.